kylefernandadams/box-powershell-example/README.md

     >
     > Get Password: ```$Password = $Credentials.GetNetworkCredential().Password ```
     >
-    > CAUTION...AGAIN: $Password is not encrypted at this point in time so you may want to leave it in the credential object so it stays encrypted in memory
+    > CAUTION...AGAIN: $Password is not encrypted at this point in time so you may want to leave it in the credential object so it stays encrypted in memory.

     * [$GetFilesQuery](https://github.com/kylefernandadams/box-powershell-example/blob/master/box-powershell-exampe.ps1#L16)
     * Modify the metadata retrieved from the [SQL result set](https://github.com/kylefernandadams/box-powershell-example/blob/master/box-powershell-exampe.ps1#L86).